University of Windsor: Twenty-first century

-Enrolment reached record heights in Fall 2003 with the elimination of Grade 13 (Ontario Academic Credit) in Ontario.
-The university has developed a number of partnerships with local businesses and industry, such as the University of Windsor/Chrysler Canada Ltd. Automotive Research and Development Centre and Maple Leaf Sports and Entertainment.
+Enrolment reached record heights in 2003 with 16,000 students registered, a 15% increase from the year previous.
+The increase was driven primarily by first-year students due to the elimination of Grade 13 in Ontario that year.
+The university developed a number of partnerships with businesses and industry, such as a partnership in 2013 with Maple Leaf Sports and Entertainment that introduced internships for students and research opportunities.